lexeach/Training_EWPP_Frontend/README.md

-to update payment amount of training fee updtae videoplayer.js
+to update number of free video update videoplayer.js